zblasingame/zblasingame.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Postdoctoral Researcher @ Clarkson University, Potsdam NY, USA
+subtitle: Postdoctoral Researcher @ Clarkson University
 profile:
-  align: left
+  align: right
   image: zwblasingame.jpg
   image_circular: false # crops the image to make it circular
   #more_info: >